Dundee F.C.: FPS ownership

 On the opening day of the 2014–2015 season, Dundee recorded a 1–1 draw against Kilmarnock at home, Gary Harkins put Dundee ahead from the spot after Kilmarnock conceded a penalty, with Craig Slater equalising for the visitors from a well struck free-kick on the edge of the Dundee area.
 Dundee won their first game of the 2014–2015 season on 23 August with a 1–0 win over St Mirren away from home, a 79th-minute goal from Peter MacDonald securing the win, making them unbeaten in their first four league games of the season.
 Dundee also started the League Cup well with two 4–0 wins on the bounce over Peterhead and Raith Rovers.

 Dundee managed to gain a top six place by mid-April thus securing their position in the Premiership for 2015–16 campaign.
-They secured the place for definite after Kilmarnock were defeated 2–1 by Aberdeen on 12 April and a Dundee derby victory on 8 April in a 3–1 Win at home to Dundee United.
+They secured the place for definite after Kilmarnock were defeated 2–1 by Aberdeen on 12 April and a derby victory on 8 April in a 3–1 win at home to Dundee United.

-At the end of the 2014–15 season, in June, Dundee chairman Bill Colvin stepped down as chairman and sold his share in Dundee to then director, Tim Keyes who became the new chairman of the club.
+At the end of the 2014–15 season, in June, Dundee chairman Bill Colvin stepped down as chairman and sold his share in Dundee to then director Tim Keyes who became the new chairman of the club.

 Dundee finished eighth in the 2015–16 Scottish Premiership, notably relegating rivals Dundee United at Dens Park.

 Dundee were relegated to the Scottish Championship at the end of the 2018–2019 season.
 Manager Jim McIntyre and assistant manager Jimmy Boyle were sacked on 12 May.
 After playing the role of interim manager in Dundee's final home game, former player James McPake was hired as manager on a permanent basis, with Jimmy Nicholl, then current assistant manager of Northern Ireland, brought in as assistant manager.
-The club would finish the season (prematurely ended due to the COVID-19 pandemic) in third place, and the following season would finish as runners-up.
-In the Premiership play-offs, Dundee would defeat Raith Rovers and Premiership side Kilmarnock to earn promotion back into the top flight after two seasons.
+The club finished the season (prematurely ended due to the COVID-19 pandemic) in third place, and the following season finished as runners-up.
+In the Premiership play-offs, Dundee defeated Raith Rovers and Premiership side Kilmarnock to earn promotion back into the top flight after two seasons.

+After an underwhelming return to the Premiership which again resulted in relegation, Dundee finished the 2022–23 Scottish Championship as champions under one-season manager Gary Bowyer.
+In January 2024, Dundee announced a strategic partnership with ALK Capital, the majority owners of English club Burnley with the focus of a pathway for players to develop for both sides.
+In November of the same year, Dundee struck up another strategic partnership with Mexican club Monterrey.
+Dundee formed another key partnership in August 2025 when they announced a cooperation agreement with local club Brechin City.